soundpress/RulesOfNYC/docs/c16/index.rst

    (2) It is unlawful for a prime lessee or any other person acting on his or her behalf to engage in conduct that would constitute "harassment" if engaged in by the landlord, as defined in 29 RCNY § 2-02(b), against any of the prime lessee's current or former subtenants who are residential occupants qualified for the protections of Article 7-C. A harassment application may be filed with the Loft Board by a residential occupant qualified for the protections of Article 7-C against the prime lessee.
 The application will be processed in accordance with the procedures described in 29 RCNY § 2-02(c).
 The deed owner of the building must be listed as an affected party in all applications brought under this subdivision (e).

-   (3) (i) If the Loft Board finds that a prime lessee harassed an occupant, the prime lessee may be liable for a civil penalty as determined by the Loft Board in accordance with 29 RCNY § 2-11.1 of the Loft Board rules for each occurrence that is found to constitute harassment.
+   (3) (i) If the Loft Board finds that a prime lessee harassed an occupant, the prime lessee may be liable for a civil penalty as determined by the Loft Board in accordance with 29 RCNY § 2-11.1 for each occurrence that is found to constitute harassment.

-      (ii) A prime lessee found by the Loft Board to have harassed an occupant is not entitled to recover subdivided space pursuant to 29 RCNY § 2-09(c)(5)(i) and 29 RCNY § 2-09(c)(5)(v) of these Rules relating to subletting and is not entitled to the rent adjustment provided for in 29 RCNY §§ 2-09(c)(6)(ii)(D)(b) of these rules.
+      (ii) A prime lessee found by the Loft Board to have harassed an occupant is not entitled to recover subdivided space pursuant to 29 RCNY § 2-09(c)(5)(i) and (c)(5)(v) relating to subletting and is not entitled to the rent adjustment provided for in 29 RCNY §§ 2-09(c)(6)(ii)(D)(b).

-   (4) (i) After the period of time barring the owner from terminating a harassment finding provided in the Loft Board order, the prime lessee may apply to the Loft Board pursuant to 29 RCNY § 1-06 of these rules for an order terminating such finding.
+   (4) (i) After the period of time barring the owner from terminating a harassment finding provided in the Loft Board order, the prime lessee may apply to the Loft Board pursuant to 29 RCNY § 1-06 for an order terminating such finding.
 The order containing the finding of harassment will specify the period of time, within a range of 1 to 3 years from the date of the order of harassment, during which the prime lessee will be barred from applying for an order of termination.
 However, where a prime lessee has been convicted of a crime for conduct found by the Loft Board to constitute harassment, the prime lessee may apply for an order of termination only after at least 5 years have passed since the date of the order of harassment.
 The Loft Board may grant such relief if it finds that:

          (A) Since notification of the order the prime lessee has not engaged in the prohibited conduct and has not engaged in any other conduct which constitutes harassment, and